5jt/dyalog-cookbook/manuscript/02-Structure.md

 taxfree←(dob>19491231) U.means 35000 U.else 50000
 ~~~

-is easily readable despite it being formed of APL primitives and user defined functions.
+is easily readable despite it being formed of APL primitives and user-defined functions.
 This can be a big advantage in an agile environment where the end user reviews business logic with the implementors.

 For classes, however, there is another way to do this: include the namespace `#.Utilities`.
 In order to illustrate this let’s assume for a moment that `MyApp` is not a namespace but a class.